Areu420/Student-Grievance-Redressal-System/README.md

-Student Grievance Redressal Portal
+📌 Student Grievance Redressal System

 🔍 Overview

-The Student Grievance Redressal Portal is a full-stack blockchain-integrated complaint management system designed for educational institutions.
+The Student Grievance Redressal System is a full-stack blockchain-integrated complaint management platform designed for educational institutions.

-The platform allows students to submit grievances securely while enabling administrators and authorities to manage, monitor, escalate, and resolve complaints efficiently.
+The system allows students to submit grievances securely while enabling administrators and authorities to manage, monitor, escalate, and resolve complaints efficiently.

 The project combines: